Ljfernando/Progressions/README.md

-# UltimateGuitarTabs Scraper
+# UltimateGuitarTabs Analysis
-The following notebook scrapes the top 1000 most popular tabs posting on https://www.ultimate-guitar.com/
+In this notebook we scrape the top 1000 most popular tabs posting on https://www.ultimate-guitar.com/

+We then analyze the chord progressions to find similar songs.

-After scraping, it stores the data found into a MySQL database ('UltimateGuitarTabs') with the following tables:
+The scraped data is stored into a MySQL database ('UltimateGuitarTabs') with the following tables:
 1. Tab_Data (id, song, artist, is_acoustic, tab_url)
     - id: Unique tab ID
     - song: Name of song